wondercraft-co/wonderplate-shopify-cli/readme.md

 Then, to test your work, create a new folder somewhere and run the cli from that folder with `node /path/to/wonderplate-shopify/dist/index.js` and it will create a new project in the folder you are in.
 TODO: look into how to make this easier with `npm link`.

+### Checking dependency updates with Vscode's Version Lens

+To  help us keep dependencies up to date we like to use [Version Lens](https://marketplace.visualstudio.com/items?itemName=pflannery.vscode-versionlens) in vscode.
+This will show you the latest version of a dependency in the package.json file.

+But to work with the mapping files in the folder `/asdas` you have to update the settings following these steps:

+1. Open the settings in vscode
+2. Search for `@ext:pflannery.vscode-versionlens npm`
+3. Change the **Version Lens > Npm: Files** value to `**/package*.json`